tmtsoftware/csw/docs/src/main/commons/command.md

 The `matcher` is provided to allow a component sending a command to use `CurrentState` published by a component to determine when actions are complete.
 The expected case is an Assembly using the `CurrentState` published by an HCD.
-When using a `submit` completion is determined in the destination.
+When using a `submit`, completion is determined in the destination.
 In some scenarios, the Assembly may want to determine when actions are complete.
 This is what the `matcher` allows.